 BPSD in people with dementia is one of the most important modifiable clinical factors that determines some of the outcomes such as:

 - Reduced quality of life for the individual

 - Increased utilisation of health and welfare resources.

 How can a dementia psychiatrist assist you?

 A dementia psychiatrist has expertise and experience in accurately diagnosing and treating BPSD.
 This may involve a detailed assessment of the problem behaviours and linking it with the Bio-psycho-social framework.
 For instance, Agitation may be the symptom for which there could be numerous underlying factors such as pain, infection, and lack of sleep, anxiety, psychosis or mania.
 It may also be due to conflict with staff or co-residents.
 Hence understanding the factors is the first step before managing it.
 Authorities have strictly regulated the Pharmacological intervention (treatment using psychiatric medications for BPSD) in BPSD.
 A psychiatrist for dementia would help you balance the risks and benefits of using psychiatric medications in Dementia thus improving outcomes for the individual and everyone else involved in their care.

 A psychiatrist for dementia could also help you navigate the fragmented aged care system which involves multiple agencies and stakeholders.
 Furthermore, a psycho-geriatrician may assist you with advocacy for the older person in a setting.
 They might also liaise with the aged care facilities or with private hospitals if they need respite care or hospitalisation.

 Dementia psychiatrist Melbourne Dr Brij Kishore is offering his services at Mindoc clinic in Glen Waverley.
-Please feel free to give us a call or reserve your appointment with him by booking online.
+Please feel free to give us a call on 61490029491 or reserve your appointment with him by booking online.